dgroenewoud/AUG-MAGMA/README.md

 --ignore-genes </path/to/gene-list-file>&nbsp;&nbsp;&nbsp;# define path list of genes to exclude from analyses (see MAGMA manual | default is none)<br />
 --permutations P&nbsp;&nbsp;&nbsp;# set number of permutations P manually (default is 20)<br />

+# Output

+Run time varies but will usually not exceed 12 hours.
+Progress can be monitored in the nohup.out file.
+All output is stored in the specified output directory under a subdirectory named (1) after the summary statistics file and then (2) an additional subdirectory named after the augmented SNV-to-gene mapping file.
+At the bottom of this directory structure are three subdirectories:

+The "annotation" subdirectory contains a table in which each each gene is defined by SNVs mapped to it either via both mappings (b) or exclusively via augmentation (a).
+This is a useful reference for the user.

+The "scores" subdirectory contains gene scores and gene-set scores according to the baseline SNV-to-gene mapping with unpermuted summary statistics ("baseline"), the augmented SNV-to-gene mapping with unpermuted summary statistics ("augmented"), and the augmented SNV-to-gene mapping with permuted (EPVP) summary statistics
+("random").
+The intermediate output stored within the batches subdirectory (under the random subdirectory) can be ignored.
+The file names are self explanatory.
+Suffixes:<br />
+&nbsp;- Unadjusted gene scores (unadjusted.genes.raw)<br />
+&nbsp;- Adjusted gene scores (.adjusted.gsa.genes.out)<br />
+&nbsp;- Gene-set scores from competitive gene-set analysis with adjusted gene scores (.adjusted.gsa.out)<br />